How do we find meaning in the unthinkable and incomprehensible?

 The Librarian paid extra attention to me and became a parent figure to me.

-Ithaca was a beautiful city to be and for me to become an adult.
+Ithaca was a beautiful city to be in and for me to become an adult.
 I made many great friends there, got drunk for the first time, and met my first boyfriend.

-After college, I have been working for software companies in the Boston.
-Currently, I am a manager for the digital healthcare consultancy Medullan in Somerville, Massachusetts.
-I joined Medullan because it focuses specifically on digital health.
+After college, I have been working for software companies in Boston.
+Currently, I work for the digital healthcare consultancy ZS Medullan in Boston, Massachusetts.

 When I have free time, I love to read and write, eat around town, and spend quality time with friends.